The innovation of things

 Innovation is an opportunity for project managers relating to their role in the initiate, implement or influence phases of the life cycle, especially for complex projects.
 It requires cross-disciplinary approach using creative and entrepreneurial skills and blending financial, social, political and environmental criteria to realise value for project stakeholders.
 It is a new way of thinking, and a desire to measure success not just in the delivery of projects but also taking account of good design and end-user delight.
 Projects must be progressive and generate collective utility.

-The Master of Project Innovation is designed to enhance graduate capabilities to meet future challenges in professional practice and up-skill knowledge over time.
+The Master of Project Innovation is designed to enhance graduate capabilities to meet future challenges and opportunities in professional practice and up-skill knowledge over time.
 Dealing with increased project complexity and the risks of unforeseen consequences and impacts requires that the management of projects adopt a broader (systems thinking) approach.
-Project innovation is considered to be the next big thing for the project management discipline.
+Project innovation is the next big thing for the project management discipline.

 *Please note: International study tour is subject to VISA approval.